Stealin', Stealin: Memphis Jug Band

 The song was first recorded by the Memphis Jug Band as "Stealin', Stealin'".
 The recording session took place on September 15, 1928, in Memphis, Tennessee, and featured Will Shade on harmonica, Charlie Burse lead vocal and guitar, Ben Ramey on harmony vocal and kazoo, and Jab Jones on jug.
 Victor Records released it as a single in 1929, with Shade listed as the songwriter.
 The song is included on several compilation albums.

 Grateful Dead

 "Stealin'" was recorded by the San Francisco, California-based psychedelic rock band the Grateful Dead early in their career.
 Known as the "Scorpio Sessions", a limited release in July 1966 by Scorpio Records included Henry Thomas's "Don't Ease Me In".
 On October 21, 2002, the sessions appeared on the band's twelve-CD box set The Golden Road (1965-1973).

-Jerry Garcia also recorded the song with friend and collaborator David Grisman, which appeared on the album Shady Grove in 1996, and on the compilation album, Acoustic Disc 100% Handmade Music, Volume 3 in 1997.
+Jerry Garcia also recorded the song with friend and collaborator David Grisman, which appeared on the album Shady Grove in 1996, and on the compilation album, Acoustic Disc 100% Handmade Music, Volume 3 in 1997..
+Grisman's son Sam Grisman in turn recorded it as the first track on the album Temple Cabin Sessions Vol. I in 2023.